adam0white/AI-Study-Companion/docs/epics.md

 - Implement difficulty adjustment algorithm
 - Use memory to identify struggle areas
 - Adjust question selection based on performance
-- Architecture workflow will define exact adaptation algorithm
+- See Architecture document: "Data Architecture" section - practice_sessions and practice_questions tables for tracking

 ---